twambolt/asl_covid_classifier/README.md

 # asl_covid_classifier

 This is my senior project that is a work in progress.
-I will be adding references to my work later rest assured.

-SO far:
+Full list of references listed in my paper.

 Google TensorFlow tutorial